-Service Source is your primary reference for hands-on troubleshooting and is the most comprehensive service reference for Apple products.
+Service Source CD is your primary reference for hands-on troubleshooting and is the most comprehensive service reference for Apple products.
 The step-by-step procedures help you effectively and efficiently isolate and resolve all laser printer problems.
-To use Service Source, locate the "Flowcharts" section for the laser printer you are repairing.
+To use Service Source , locate the "Flowcharts" section for the laser printer you are repairing.
 Then select and use the chart that includes the problem you are trying to resolve.

-The Apple Service Guide for Laser Writer Printers is especially helpful for on-site service calls when Service Source is not readily available.
-Additionally, AppleLink has frequent messages about new repair procedures before they are incorporated into Service Source or the Apple Service Guide for Laser Writer Printers.
+The Apple Service Guides for LaserWriter Printers are especially helpful for on-site service calls when Service Source is not readily available.
+Also, AppleLink and the Apple Service web site at http://service.info.apple.com/ have frequent messages about new repair procedures before they appear in Service Source or the Apple Service Guides.
 Diagnostic programs are available for several Apple laser printers.
 The diagnostics help you to quickly and accurately isolate the cause of a print engine problem.
 The service resources direct you when to use a specific diagnostic.
 Try to become familiar with each diagnostic before you need to use it .
 Verify Problem Resolution After you identify and replace a faulty module or part, you must always verify that the repair resolved the problem.
 Testing a repair is essential for several reasons.
 First, you may have identified a faulty module or part, but you may not have identified all the faulty modules and parts.
 Second, the problem may reappear when you repeat the actions that originally caused the problem.
 Third, some problems are intermittent and may not immediately reappear.
-Test the laser printer by following the steps below before you return it to the customer:

-- 1. Set up the laser printer. - 2.
-Run the diagnostics (if available for this printer). - 3.
-Perform the actions that originally caused the symptom. - 4.
-Perform basic functions. - 5.
+Test the laser printer by following the steps below before you return it to the customer: Set up the laser printer.
+Run the diagnostics (if available for this printer).
+Perform the actions that originally caused the symptom.
+Perform basic functions.
 Leave the printer on for 24 hours and periodically repeat steps two through four.
 Testing the laser printer helps verify that the problem is completely resolved and ensures that the customer will not have to place another service call for the same problem.
 The extra effort you spend testing the repair will pay off in customer satisfaction and increased confidence in your service organization.

-Before you continue, take time to carefully review Service Source, the Apple Service Guide for LaserWriter Printers, the various laser printer diagnostics, and the various AppleLink libraries and bulletin boards.
-If you do not have all of these resources, you may order them by following the instructions in the service programs information section of Service Source.
+Before you continue, take time to carefully review Service Source , the Apple Service Guides for LaserWriter Printers , the various laser printer diagnostics, the various AppleLink libraries and bulletin boards, and the Apple Service web site.
+If you do not have all of these resources, you may order them by following the instructions in the service programs information section of Service Source .
 These resources are an essential part of your troubleshooting and repair tools-the more you use them, the more effective you will be as a laser printer technician.
 When you are ready, begin Exercise 1 on the following page.

-19 E

-Name and briefly describe the tasks in each major step of the telephone and hands-on Directions troubleshooting process.
-Telephone Troubleshooting: Step 1 Step 2 Step 3 Hands-On Troubleshooting: Step 1 Step 2 Step 3
+Directions Name and briefly describe the tasks in each major step of the telephone and hands-on troubleshooting process.

+Telephone Troubleshooting:

+Step 1

+Step 2

+Step 3

+Hands-On Troubleshooting:

+Step 1

+Step 2

+Step 3